Orthodontics

+What is orthodontics?
 Orthodontics is a branch of dentistry focused on diagnosing, preventing, and correcting misaligned teeth and jaws.
 Its main goal is to improve both the function and appearance of your smile.
 Orthodontic treatments, such as braces, clear aligners, and retainers, gently move teeth into proper alignment over time.
-By correcting bite issues, orthodontics can prevent problems like tooth decay, gum disease, and jaw pain.
-It also helps improve speech and chewing efficiency, contributing to overall oral health.
-Orthodontic care is not limited to children—adults can benefit from treatment at any age.
+By correcting bite issues, orthodontics can help prevent tooth decay, gum disease, and jaw pain.
+It also improves speech and chewing efficiency, contributing to better overall oral health.
+Orthodontic care is not limited to children adults can also benefit from treatment at any age.
 Regular check-ups allow orthodontists to monitor progress and make adjustments as needed.
-Modern techniques, like clear braces and lingual braces, offer discreet options for those concerned about appearance.
-Beyond aesthetics, orthodontics strengthens teeth and jaw structure, reducing the risk of long-term dental problems.
-Ultimately, orthodontic treatment enhances confidence and promotes a healthier, more functional smile.
+Modern options, including clear braces and lingual braces, provide discreet treatment while enhancing confidence and promoting a healthier, more functional smile.

 Understanding Orthodontic Treatment